 As for gear, the only thing that I'd really recommend purchasing is a ring light.
 You can get cheap ones and they'll do just the trick.
 It won't matter what time of day it is, or how bad the lighting is, with a ring light set up the camera will be capturing your face fully illuminated (something along these lines).
 If you get a smaller one, then you can travel with it or move it around your house easily.

-And if you do want to go all-in on lighting, then this is a good video to start with.
+If you do want to get more serious with lighting, then this is a good video to start with.
 It covers the gear and the techniques that should help you get started.

 With this you can attach an external mic, move it all around, and pretend you're Joe Rogan (actually no, don't pretend you're Joe Rogan).
 You could go even further and get a full rig to attach your camera and lighting.
-Not necessary, but it definitely looks cool 😎.
+Not necessary, but it definitely looks cool. 😎